Reboot to Restore Software: 10 Best Tools for Instant System Restore

 The Reboot Restore Rx download button on the website requires filling in a form to receive the download link via email.
 The link above lists the files on the Horizon DataSys server where you can download the latest Reboot Restore Rx.

-The main program interface is accessible from the tray icon.
-The tasks you can perform from this window are manage snapshots, roll back to a saved snapshot, recover files or folders from snapshots and explore the contents of a snapshot by mounting it in a virtual drive.
+You can access it from the tray icon.
+You can manage snapshots, roll back to a saved snapshot, recover files or folders from snapshots and explore the contents of a snapshot by mounting it in a virtual drive.
 In addition to deleting, creating or exploring, you can also defragment or lock a snapshot to prevent deletion.

 Rolling back from inside the Windows interface will restart the computer and automatically restore the selected snapshot.
 You can also manually select a snapshot during boot.
 Press the Home key when the Rollback screen appears during startup to get into the menu.
 From there, you can restore one of the seven possible snapshots, create a new snapshot, defragment or uninstall the boot menu and program from your system.